- Technical Support

 Whole IgG antibodies are isolated as intact molecules from antisera by immunoaffinity chromatography.
 They have an Fc portion and two antigen binding Fab portions joined together by disulfide bonds and therefore they are divalent.
 The average molecular weight is reported to be about 160 kDa.
 The whole IgG form of antibodies is suitable for the majority of immunodetection procedures and is the most cost effective.

 Expiration date: one year from date of rehydration.
-However, the expiration date may be extended if the product is stored according to the recommendation and the test results are acceptable for its intended use.
+The expiration date may be extended if test results are acceptable for the intended use.

 1:100 - 1:400 for most applications